 To assemble: Place the giant Yorkshire pudding in the middle of a large dinner plate, fill with a generous heap of mashed potatoes, top with 2 crossed sausages and flood the entire dish with lashings of gravy.
 Serve immediately.

-Recipe courtesy Grant MacNaughton, Mac's Fish and Chip Shop
+Recipe courtesy of Grant MacNaughton, Mac's Fish and Chip Shop